steveazzolin/NLU_final_project/README.md

 - Coadapt Valence: Private datasets. `data/Coadapt_valence`
 - [AriEmozione 1.0](https://zenodo.org/record/4022318#.YRTaYYgzZPY): `data/Aria`
 - [TRIP-MAML](https://github.com/diegma/trip-maml): `data/Trip-maml`

+## Code
+- AlBERTo reproduction.ipynb: code to reproduce the results presented in the AlBERTo's paper, with a utility to run multiple experiments with different random seeds, in order to collect evidence and compute statistics about convergence
+- AlBERTo enhancements.ipynb: code to explore some minor architectural and hyper-params changes, in order to improve the AlBERTo's performances on polarity classification
+- AlBERTo multiclass.ipynb: code to adapt AlBERTo to multi class predictions, along with some hyper-parameter tuning and train/validation split
+- Error analysis.ipynb: code to train and test AlBERTo and Feel-IT on the various datasets, with and without fine-tuning
+- report.pdf: report
+- SOM.pdf: downloaded copy of the Support Online Material cited in the report
+- Project presentation.pdf: slides used for the presentation of the project with prof. Riccardi and Gabriel Roccabruna (25-09-2021)

 ## Environment
 The file environment.yml contains a Conda env to [automatically](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) install all the relevant packages